-Collaborative Divorce is a process which provides a couple the support to resolve their divorce issues through use of an interdisciplinary team of professionals and requires a pledge not to go to court.
-Frequently the term “no court divorce” is used.
+Collaborative Divorce is a process that provides a couple the support to resolve their divorce issues through the use of an interdisciplinary team of trained divorce professionals and requires a pledge not to go to court.
+Frequently the term “no-court divorce” is used.

-As a Collaborative Team Lawyer, I work with a team consisting of a Coach and Financial Professional to provide my client with educational materials including a financial report and guidance through complex financial materials.
+As your Collaborative Divorce attorneys, we quarterback a team consisting of Divorce Coaches and Financial Professionals to provide our clients with educational materials, including a financial report and guidance through complex financial materials.
 The client then has the tools he or she needs to evaluate settlement options and reach agreements that are in his or her best interests.

-The parties, supported by Collaborative Team Lawyers, get together in a series of roundtable meetings with every team member working towards a resolution.
-Each client may have a coach, typically a mental health professional, who works separately with him or her to help identify the client’s goals, reflect on his/her behaviors that help or hinder reaching a goal, challenges thinking, helps the client find his or her voice, and helps manage the stress and emotions of divorce and prepare clients for meetings.
+The clients, supported by Collaborative Team Lawyers, meet in a series of roundtables with team members to work towards a resolution.
+Each client may have a coach, typically a mental health professional, who works separately with him or her to help identify the client’s goals and reflect on his or her behaviors that help or hinder reaching a goal.
+The coach will also help the client find his or her voice and manage the stress and emotions of divorce and prepare clients for meetings.

 Ask yourself these questions:

-If this sounds like what you want, then you may be a candidate for this type of divorce.
+If you align with these objectives, then you may be a candidate for this divorce process.

-Another option exists for those clients who wish to keep their divorce process out-of-court, yet they choose not to disqualify their Collaborative Team Lawyers in case the settlement falls apart.
-This option is sometimes called a “Cooperative Divorce” and is not vastly different from a lawyer to lawyer negotiation.
+Another option exists for those clients who wish to keep their divorce process out of court while choosing not to disqualify their Collaborative Team Lawyers in case the settlement falls apart.
+This option is sometimes called a “Cooperative Divorce” or a lawyer-to-lawyer negotiation.

-In a Cooperative or Lawyer-to Lawyer Negotiated Divorce, the parties express a commitment to keep the matter out of court, but realizing that they may not want to start all over again with trial lawyers, opt to reserve the right to keep the Collaborative Team Lawyers on board in case they need to go to Court.
-This is not a pure Collaborative model since the attorneys may not be incentivized to settle the case, knowing that the courthouse is available and additional fees could be generated if the matter goes to trial.
-If you are not certain which process is the best fit for you, please call me so we can explore this further.
+In a Cooperative or Lawyer-to Lawyer Negotiated Divorce, the parties express a commitment to keep the matter out of court but realize they may not want to start all over again with trial lawyers and opt to reserve the right to keep the lawyers on board in case they need to go to Court.
+This is not a Collaborative model since the attorneys may not be incentivized to settle the case, knowing that the courthouse is available and additional fees could be generated if the matter goes to trial.
+If you are not certain which process is the best fit for you, please call us to explore further.